mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 beginning a reconstruction effort as the radioactive dust settles, but as the conflict ended a century ago there is little left to rebuild.

-The Imperial authorities and the Travellers’ Aid Society routinely assign an ‘Amber’ classification to all star systems outside the Imperial borders, as Imperial citizens do not enjoy the full protection of Imperial High Law on such worlds.
+The Imperial authorities and the Travellers' Aid Society routinely assign an 'Amber' classification to all star systems outside the Imperial borders, as Imperial citizens do not enjoy the full protection of Imperial High Law on such worlds.
 Querion subsector can thus be considered an Amber Zone to all Imperials desiring to travel